 Do not go to the clinic since you don’t want to infect people in the waiting room.
 Rather, call your doctor and they will let you know the safest way to see them.

-If your child has measles, your doctor will notify the public health unit and they may ask to talk with you to try and find where your child caught measles, and to identify anyone your child has been in contact with.
-This way, they can limit further spread as well as offer advice, treatment and/or vaccination to other people at risk of infection too.
+Measles is considered a notifiable disease.
+If your child has measles, your doctor will notify your local public health unit.
+They may ask to talk with you to try and find out where your child caught measles.
+They may also ask who your child has been in contact with (contact tracing).
+This helps limit the spread of measles and protects your community.

-- take paracetamol for their fever and discomfort — but be sure to check the dosage instructions on the pack.
+- take paracetamol for their fever and discomfort — but be sure to check the instructions on the pack.

 Measles can be a very serious illness, with some children needing to go to hospital.
 If you are concerned in any way, don’t hesitate to contact your doctor.

 How can I protect my child from getting measles?

 Your child should receive 2 doses of measles vaccine.
 This should happen at: